You’ll want to use a firm white fish. I used pollock for this batch, which was firm enough. I also added shrimp to this stew.

 1 Place fish pieces in a bowl, add the minced garlic and lime juice so that the pieces are well coated.
 Sprinkle generously all over with salt and pepper.
 Keep chilled while preparing the rest of the soup.

-2 Start on the rice: Bring water to a boil.
-Heat olive oil in a medium saucepan on medium high heat.
+2 Start on the rice: Heat olive oil in a medium saucepan on medium high heat.
 Add the chopped onion and cook, stirring, until the onion is translucent.
-Add the garlic and cook for 30 seconds more, until the garlic is fragrant.
-Add the raw white rice and stir to coat completely with the oil, onions, and garlic.
-Add the boiling water.
+Add the garlic and cook for 1 minute, until the garlic is fragrant.
+Add the rice and stir to coat completely with the oil, onions, and garlic.
+Add the water.
 (The amount depends on your brand of rice, check the package.
 If no amounts are given, add 2 cups of water for every cup of rice.)
-Stir in 1 teaspoon of salt.
+Stir in salt and pepper.
 Bring to a simmer, then lower the heat, cover, and let cook for 20 minutes or until tender and remove from heat until ready to serve with the soup.

 3 Back to the soup: In a large pot (or a Dutch oven), coat the bottom with about 2 Tbsp of olive oil and heat on medium heat.
 Add half of the chopped onion and cook a few minutes until softened.
 Add the bell pepper, paprika, and red pepper flakes.
 Sprinkle generously with salt and pepper.
 (At least a teaspoon of salt.)
 Cook for a few minutes longer, until the bell pepper begins to soften.
 Stir in the half the chopped tomatoes and onion greens.
 Bring to a simmer and cook for 5 minutes, uncovered.
 Stir in half the chopped cilantro.
 Spread the vegetables over the bottom of the pan to create a bed for the fish.